SpiNNcloud Systems: Shaping the Future of Large-Scale, Real-Time AI

 Why Did You Start SpiNNcloud Systems?

 SpiNNcloud Systems is not like the typical garage startup that founders came up with by quitting their jobs and rapid prototyping.
-It originated from a research project that has been ongoing for years with the outcome of the world’s largest brain-like supercomputer – and for us, this is a unique opportunity to be part of something big that very few people can build.
+It originated from a research project that has been ongoing for years with the outcome of the world’s largest brain-like supercomputer.
+For us, this is a unique opportunity to be part of something big that very few people can build.

-Our goal is to build the infrastructure that other startups could build their AI business on top of.
+Our goal is to build the infrastructure that other startups could build their AI businesses on top of.
 It will provide a unique backend to run your AI applications.
-And to implement this vision, Christian Mayr, professor at the TU Dresden and head of the SpiNNaker 2 research project, brought together a team of entrepreneurs to transfer his research into practice through the startup SpiNNcloud Systems.
+To implement this vision, Christian Mayr, professor at the TU Dresden and head of the SpiNNaker 2 research project, brought together a team of entrepreneurs to transfer his research into practice through the startup SpiNNcloud Systems.

 We all met Christian Mayr on different occasions: After a decade-long journey in research, Hector met him at a research conference in Abu Dhabi.
 They talked about their research, and Hector decided to join his research group in Dresden and ultimately co-founded SpiNNcloud Systems.

 Christian Eichhorn guided already in 2008 the tech transfer for a project around amorph metals and has since gathered a decade of experience in operations.
-He was subsequently headhunted by Christian Mayr, fell in love with the technology – studying overnight and asking smart questions – and ultimately, he joined SpiNNcloud Systems as the CEO.
+He was subsequently headhunted by Christian Mayr, fell in love with the technology—studying overnight and asking smart questions—and ultimately joined SpiNNcloud Systems as the CEO.

 How Do Spiking Neural Networks Work?

-SpiNNaker is just like our brain, composed of different processing units – 152 highly configurable ARM cores whose architecture can adapt to different use cases and stay competitive even after it has been released.
-And it supports natively various types of neural networks, not only the classic deep neural networks but also symbolic AI and spiking neural networks.
+SpiNNaker is just like our brain, composed of different processing units—152 highly configurable ARM cores whose architecture can adapt to different use cases and stay competitive even after it has been released.
+It supports various types of neural networks natively, not only the classic deep neural networks but also symbolic AI and spiking neural networks.

 How Did You Evaluate Your Startup Idea?